sylvain-meunier/stageL3/Rapport/rapport.typ

 Since we chose to focus on MIDI files, we will represent a performance as a strictly increasing sequence of events $(t_n)_(n in NN)$, each element of whose indicates the onset of the corresponding performance event.
 Such a definition is very close to an actual MIDI representation.\

 For practical considerations, we will stack together all events whose distance in time is smaller than $epsilon = 20 "ms"$.
-This order of magnitude, calculated by @nakamura_outer-product_2014 represents the limits of human ability to tell two rythmic events appart, and is widely used within the field #cite(<shibata_non-local_2021>, form:"normal")
+This order of magnitude, calculated by @nakamura_outer-product_2014 represents the limits of human ability to tell two rythmic events apart, and is widely used within the field #cite(<shibata_non-local_2021>, form:"normal")
   #cite(<kosta_mazurkabl:_2018>, form:"normal")
   #cite(<hentschel_annotated_2021>, form:"normal")
   #cite(<hu_batik-plays-mozart_2023>, form:"normal")